azsdk/azsdk-docs/02-Secure-Development/Secure_Development_userguide.md

 ## Security Verification Tests (SVT)
 >  **Prerequisites:**
 > For all commands in this feature it is assumed that you have:
-> 1. Logged in to your Azure account.
+> 1. Logged in to your Azure account using Login-AzureRmAccount from a PowerShell ISE.
-> 2. Selected a subscription.
+> 2. Selected a subscription using Set-AzureRmContext.
-> 3. Imported the latest version of the AzSDK module using Import-Module as described in the Installation Guide.

 ### Overview
 Security Verifications Tests (or SVTs) represent the core of security testing functionality of the AzSDK.
-For all the prominent features in Azure (e.g., Web Apps, Storage, SQL DB, Key Vault, etc.), the AzSDK contains cmdlets that can perform a set of automated checks against Azure resources of those types.
-These checks are based on security standards and best practices as applicable for HBI data at Microsoft.
-In general, these are likely to be applicable for most scenarios the involve processing sensitive data.
+For all the prominent features in Azure (e.g., Web Apps, Storage, SQL DB, Key Vault, etc.), the AzSDK ccan perform automated security checks against Azure resources of those types.
+These checks are based on security standards and best practices as applicable for sensitive corporate data at Microsoft.
+In general, these are likely to be applicable for most scenarios that involve processing sensitive data in other environments.

-An SVT for a particular resource type basically examines a resource of that type within a specified resource group and runs the set of security checks.
-The outcome of the analysis is printed as a summary on the console and a CSV and a LOG file are also generated for subsequent use.
+An SVT for a particular resource type basically examines a resource of that type within a specified resource group and runs a set of security control checks pertinent to that resource type.
+The outcome of the analysis is printed on the console during SVT execution and a CSV and a LOG file are also generated for subsequent use.

 The CSV file and LOG file are generated under a subscription-specific sub-folder in the folder
 *%LOCALAPPDATA%\Microsoft\AzSDKLogs\Sub_[yourSubscriptionName]*